decko-commons/decko/mod/assets/README.md

   - the :style_mods card contains all the standard assets from mods' asset directories
   - skin cards combine a particular set of styles
   - (Mod)+:style and (Mod)+:script assemble the assets for a given mod

+### creating inputter cards

+Many Cardtypes are coded to be inputters.
+If you create a card with the type CSS, for example, it will automatically be treated as an inputter.
+The same goes for SCSS, CoffeeScript, and JavaScript cards.
+(In code terms, this is achieved by having those sets include the `Abstract::AssetInputter` set).

+Because these cards are intended for Sharks, they are predominantly documented on decko.org

 ## Outputters